maxartz15/MA_TextureAtlasser/README.md

 ### Unity versions
 - Latest release requires Unity 2018.3 or higher.
 - Releases before 1.8 should work with older Unity versions.
+- Upgrading to 1.8+ will break existing atlasses.

 ## Export options
 ### Meshes